ljpetkovic/OCR-cat/ALTO_XML_trans/README.md

           </TextLine>
 ```
  # TO DO
-* Put a parameter to indicate files to be processed so that the code does not treat all the files, and a parameter to indicate files already processed.
+* Correct automatically the malformed tags in the ALTO-XML files.